AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/second-rule.md

 ---

 # Using multiple asset rules to create assets

 There are situations where a single asset rule cannot identify all the streams required to create your assets.
-In these situations, you must create a second asset rule (or more) to accomodate a different asset naming paterns.
+In these situations, you must create additional asset rules to accomodate a different asset naming paterns.

 In the [Tank Rule A example](xref:CreateAssetRules#tank), the stream names follow a single pattern that can be defined with one asset rule.
 There are situations where a single asset rule cannot identify all the streams required to create your assets.
 Returning to the Tank Rule A example, assume that there is one stream name that deviates from this pattern and cannot be identified by this rule.
 In the table below, `PHI-Tank03-Temp` differs from the other stream names and contains a hyphen delimiter between the third and fourth parts of its name, that is, between *03* and *Temp*.

 | Stream Name         | Asset Name | Stream Measurement |